sahmedhusain/harmonyhub/README.md

 The application is designed to be extensible, allowing for the easy addition of new features and improvements.
 The flexible nature of Go’s web framework enables further enhancements.

+### CSS

+Style sheets implemented for each page includes:

+- Strive for consistency
+- Enable frequent users to use shortcuts
+- Offer informative feedback
+- Design dialogue to yield closure
+- Offer simple error handling
+- Permit easy reversal of actions
+- Support internal locus of control
+- Reduce short-term memory load

+## Search Bar

+Groupie tracker search bar consists of creating a functional program that searches, inside our website, for a specific text input.

+- The program can handle these search cases :
+  - artist/band name
+  - members
+  - locations
+  - first album date
+  - creation date

+- The program can handle search input as case-insensitive.

+- The search bar has typing suggestions as you write.

+- The search bar can identify and display in each suggestion the individual type of the search cases. (ex: Freddie Mercury -> member)

+  - For example if you start writing "phil" it should appear as suggestions Phil Collins - member and Phil Collins - artist/band.
+  This is just an example of a display.

 ## Authors

 	•	Ali Alqaed